jtholloran/shots/README.md

 <img src="promo/preview.jpg">

-Command + Shift + E: Sketch generates all the sizes required by the App Store for iPhone 4, SE, 6/7/8, 6/7/8 Plus, and X.
+Command + Shift + E: Sketch generates all the sizes required by the App Store for iPhone 4, SE, 6/7/8, 6/7/8 Plus, XS, and XR/XS Max.

 Enjoy! :facepunch: